 C3 Dwelling Houses Urban Centre Major & Large 4 4 5 3 (For flats with no Medium 2 3 5 3 'internal circulation', Other Urban Major & Large 4 5 5 1 issues, i.e. no car park, reduce walking and cycling target by 1.)
-Medium 4 3 5 1

-Access Diagram developm (This can gram been submitted which shows ho ent and how this links to the surround be included within the Design and Ac has not been submitted your applica ding road ds, footpaths and sig tement, see Section ht lines?
-Yes Access or Access on Foot Points Safety Is there safe pedestrian access to and within the site, and for pedestrians passing the site (2m minimum width footpath on both sides of the road)?
-If no your application must address safe pedestrian access.
-Yes .
-Location Housing Development: Is the develop Yes 2 2 within 500m of a district or local centre Accessibility Map 1 in Appendix F) Other development: Is the density of e local housing (i.e. within 800m) more t houses per hectare (see Accessibility Mappendix F) No 0 Internal Does 'circulation' and access inside th Yes 1 1 Layout reflect direct, safe and easy to use per routes for all; with priority given to ped when they have to cross roads or cycle estrians No 0 External Layout Are there barriers between site and loo facilities or housing which restrict pede access? (see Merseyside Code of Pra estrian There are barriers -2 1 Access and Mobility)e.g. No dropped kerbs at crossings or desire lines; Steep gradients; A lack of a formal crossing where heavy traffic; Security concerns, e.g. lack of lig there is There are no barriers 1 Other The development links to identified recreational walking network (see Accessibility Map 1).
-If no, please provide reasons why not.
-Yes / Total (B) Summary Box A: Minimum Standard (from Table 3.1) 4 accommod ation Comments or action any shortfall needed t to correct Box B: Actual Score
+Medium 4 3 5 1 developm (This can gram been submitted which shows how per ent and how this links to the surrounding re be included within the Design and Access has not been submitted your application n pads, feetpaths and sig Statement, see Section ht lines?
+Yes / No Access or n Foot Points Score Safety Is there safe pedestrian access to and within pedestrians pessing the site (2m minimum w sides of the road)?
+If no your application must access. idth footpath on both Yes / No Location Housing Development: Is the development Yes 2 -7 within 500m of a district or local centre (see Accessibility Map 1 in Appendix F) Other development: Is the density of existing local housing (i.e. within 800m) more than 50 houses per hectare (see Accessibility Map 4 Appendix F) 0 2 Internal Does 'circulation' and access inside the sites 1 1 Layout reflect direct, safe and easy to use pedestrial routes for all; with priority given to pedestrian when they have to cross roads or cycle routes s No 0 , External Layout Are there barriers between site and local facilities or housing which restrict pedestrian access? (see Merseyside Code of Practice of There are barriers -2 1 Access and Mobility]e.g. No dropped kerbs at crossings or on desire lines; Steep gradients; A lack of a formal crossing where there heavy traffic; Security concerns, e.g. lack of lighting.
+There are no barriers 1 Other The development links to identified recreation Accessibility Map 1).
+If no, please provide re- Yes / No 4 Total (8) 4 Summary Box A: Minimum Standard (from Table 3.1) Comments or action needed to correct any shortfall to correct Box B: Actual Score